Blog post

 Effect chart of modeFRONTIER Sensitivity Analysis tool

-Then, we applied the FAST RSM-based algorithm to run the design optimization study within modeFRONTIER.
+We then applied the FAST RSM-based algorithm to run the design optimization study within modeFRONTIER.
 This allowed us to currently evaluate 202 designs, finding the best feasible design after 150 evaluations:

 history optimization